b3rz3rkr/simple-resource-preloader/README.md

 | progress         | NodeList '\#preloader \[progress\]'| '\.selector'\node list   | string\NodeList object  | This DOM elements will receive updates of progress attribute            |
 | writePercentsAttr| 'txt\-progress'                    | 'attribute\-name'        | 'string'                | Progress elements with this attribute will get updates of text          |

- If type of this value is not a function this key will be ignored.
+ [^1]:If type of this value is not a function this key will be ignored.

  This value can be true or 'true' any other values is false.

  Only first DOM Element, if no DOM elements found or value is invalid it will be ignored.

  First parameter of the executed function will be the error object, parameters from this array will be added after it.

  First parameter of the executed function will be the loading percentage (integer number), parameters from this array will be added after it.

  All DOM Elements selected with this selector will get updates of progress attribute during loading.
 It's also can be outside preloader or/and event target.

  All progress DOM Elements with this attribute wil get inner text updates during loading.

 ## Events